foflores/NetworkProtocol/README.md

 #### Use cases implemented:
 - initial handshake to establish connection
 - breaking down and recreating transmitted data into fixed packet sizes
-- sending ACK after each message
+- acknowledges each message
 - retransmitting message if an ACK is not received (up to 3 times)
 - send and receive threads use buffers to allow control of data being sent and received
 - buffer exchange to determine length of messages that will be sent by each side
 - Packet sequencing to determine the correct order packets should be in
 - checksum to determine the integrity of the message being sent
-- using select to allow for a multiple client connections simultaneuosly
+- using select to allow for a multiple client/server connections simultaneuosly
-- exception handling to prevent server errors when a client disconnects
+- files are requested in chunks from connected clients/servers
+- implemented non-blocking IO